 Have you noticed dark brown spots on the foliage of you oak tree leaves?
 It could be a fungal disease called Tubakia leaf spot.
 This fungal disease occurs in a wide variety of tree species, however it is most commonly found in oak trees; especially those in the red oak family.
 Tabukia leaf spot can also infect elm, redbud, ash, pecan and maple trees.
 While we don’t want you to get overly worried about this particular disease, as its effects are typically minor in healthy trees, you should keep an eye out for it.
 Especially if your trees are already stressed due to drought, pests or other issues.

-If an infection of Tabukia leaf spot spreads intensely around the entire canopy of your tree, it can eventually weaken your tree, making it susceptible to new health problems.
+If an infection of Tabukia leaf spot spreads intensively around the entire canopy of your tree, it can eventually weaken your tree, making it susceptible to new health problems.

 “This fall it would be optimal to rake up and discard infected foliage to reduce the risk of inoculating again next Spring.”
 Says Ken Smith, PTS Arborist.
 Ken took this photo of an infected red oak in Dallas this week.